USS Indianapolis (CA-35): Transporting the atomic bomb

 After major repairs and an overhaul, Indianapolis received orders to undertake a top-secret mission: transporting a "critical shipment" of material for the first atomic bomb to Tinian Island.
 In its hold was loaded the complete non-nuclear parts for a Little Boy gun-type atomic bomb unit (L-11) and several hundred pounds of scientific instruments and tools.
-Also on board was the bomb's enriched uranium "projectile", in the form of 38.5 kg discs, which were kept inside of a lead-lined steel container that was bolted and chained to the floor of Captain McVay's quarters for the duration of the journey.
+Also on board was the bomb's enriched uranium "projectile", in the form of 38.5 kg discs, which were kept inside a lead-lined steel container that was bolted and chained to the floor of Captain McVay's quarters for the duration of the journey.
 Two representatives of the Manhattan Project, Major Robert R. Furman and Dr. James F. Nolan, accompanied them on the journey incognito.
 Nolan, the Chief Medical Officer for Project Y, was there to monitor the uranium's radioactivity.
 Nolan was frequently seasick on the journey, which he used as an excuse to surreptitiously monitor the container.

+The Fat Man atomic bomb, used against Nagasaki, was transported by air to Tinian.
+Other equipment necessary for the atomic bomb mission, including "spare" non-nuclear assemblies, had been previously sent to Tinian on other surface ships.
+Ships were the preferred method for sending critical materials, when time allowed for it, because the risk of loss was considered smaller than going by air.
+While not particularly radioactive by itself, the amount of enriched uranium in the shipment was large enough to pose a criticality risk under certain circumstances, such as being submerged in water (which acts as a neutron moderator, decreasing the critical mass).